polybar/polybar-scripts/polybar-scripts/notification-reddit/README.md

 # Script: notification-reddit

-A script that shows if there are unread mails in your Reddit inbox.
+A script that shows if there are unread mails in your reddit inbox.

-Type Reddit JSON URL from [reddit.com/prefs/feeds/](https://www.reddit.com/prefs/feeds/).
-Click `your inbox` > `unread messages` > `JSON` and copy the link.

 ![notification-reddit](screenshots/1.png)